 Just attach one of these paddles to your power drill, put it in the wine, and turn on the power.
 The manufacturer instructions for each paddle will give you a sense of how long you should do this.
 You should also try not to disturb the surface of the wine too much while you stir, as it will introduce oxygen.

 - This will help draw the tiniest gas bubbles from the wine to the surface, where they’ll be released into the air.

-You’ll need to maintain a vacuum in the container in order for this to work properly and ensure all the carbon dioxide is released from the wine.
+- You’ll need to maintain a vacuum in the container in order for this to work properly and ensure all the carbon dioxide is released from the wine.
 There are a few ways to do this, depending on the volume and type of container.

 - If you’re just dealing with a single bottle of wine, you can try using a wine preserver vacuum like this Vacuvin.
 Apparently this works, but can take a long time.

-For larger volumes, you can try a system like this All in One Wine Pump:
+- For larger volumes, you can try a system like this All in One Wine Pump:

-This system is useful for a variety of other applications in home winemaking, as well.
+- This system is useful for a variety of other applications in home winemaking, as well.
 It allows you to filter your wines, which can stop any residual fermentation, and rack them at the same time.
 Since it’s a closed system, there’s less contact with oxygen.
 The company also offers custom accessories to fit almost every size and shape of bottle.

 - If DIY systems are more your style, you can also assemble your own vacuum pump system to degas your homemade wines.
 If you go this route, be careful.
 You should make sure that all your materials can withstand the amount of vacuum pressure you’re subjecting the system to.
 A glass carboy won’t give you much indication that it’s about to crack or implode until it actually happens.
 Then you’ll have an enormous mess on your hands.
 All your hard work up until that point, not to mention all your delicious wine, will be lost.

-Time and Patience (Natural Degassing)
+3. Time and Patience (Natural Degassing)

-This is the most traditional way to degas wine, not to mention the most natural one.
+- This is the most traditional way to degas wine, not to mention the most natural one.
 All you do is wait.
 Sure, it requires time and patience, but given enough of each, all that carbon dioxide will make its way out of the wine on its own.

-As we mentioned above, this is how most wineries handle degassing.
+- As we mentioned above, this is how most wineries handle degassing.
 They’re aging their wines in bulk for months or years, so it’s the easiest solution.

 - This is also a legitimate strategy for home winemakers.
 You will have to be patient, however.
 This is probably the best plan as you begin making wine in larger volumes.

 When is Degassing Complete?